OpenMarshal/npm-WebDAV-Server/README.md

 This is an active project.
 Do not hesitate to post an issue if you have an idea or if you encounter a problem.

 Currently working on providing a real documentation of the module.
+The documentation on this page will lightened.
+The more complete version will be available [here](https://github.com/OpenMarshal/npm-WebDAV-Server/wiki).

 # Install